Although this won't be the last time that you learn about the particle mo も, this lesson will introduce you to its most important usages.

 Gojikan mo matta.

 I waited at least/about five hours.

 Particle Note: In Ex.
-7, も here implies perhaps a much longer wait, that is, you've already waited "at least five hours" and the wait has become unreasonable.
+7, mo も here implies perhaps a much longer wait, that is, you've already waited "at least five hours" and the wait has become unreasonable.
 This same logic can also explain Ex.
-6. Here, it's implied that the cost of such a computer doesn't even exceed 50,000 yen.
+5. Here, it's implied that the cost of such a computer doesn't even exceed 50,000 yen.
 Since this equates roughly to $500, we can imagine that any much higher than that would be an exuberant price without the quality of the PC being far higher than standard expectations.
-In both cases, も is seen after some counter phrase.
-Its interpretation is then influenced by whether the sentence is in the affirmative or negative.
+In both cases, mo も is seen after some counter phrase.